logic-ng/LogicNG/README.md

 The library is released under the Apache License and therefore is free to use in any private, educational, or commercial projects.
 Commercial support is available.
 Please contact Christoph Zengler at christoph@logicng.org for further details.

 ## Changelog

+### Version 1.4.1 (Release December 2018)
+* Some refactorings for unit tests on Windows regarding encodings
+* The Quine-McCluskey implemntation does not yield CNF auxiliary variables anymore
+* Fixed a minor bug in the generation of incremental cardinality constraints

 ### Version 1.4.0 (Release June 2018)
 * BDD package (based on Buddy) for creating, manipulating, and writing BDDs